-A few words of introduction…I am, in my adult life, a licenced architect (Illinois, Michigan, and Wisconsin, with Florida and California pending!), interior designer, photographer & emerging writer.
+A few words of introduction…I am, in my adult life, a licenced architect (Illinois, Michigan, and Wisconsin, with Florida and Utah pending!), interior designer, photographer & emerging writer.
 I’ve had experiences and encounters with the EC (see below…!) since I was a child, living in South Dakota.
 At the age of seven/eight, I had my first experience with the EC, although I did not realise it at the time.
 It was perched in a tree in the woods behind our house, and I was not frightened of it, not at all.

 Further interactions occurred in the winter of 1977, just before we moved to Illinois.
 Since then, I’ve had many other encounters, not all of them peaceful, not all of them dangerous, but all of them memorable.
 Along the way, I’ve realised my true passion within this field: the study, analysis and interpretation of EC-related branch assemblies, glyphs and stick structures.
 Many of these are highlighted in my Reports, categorised by location (Michigan, Ohio, Wisconsin, et al) and by year (mainly from 2007 onward, although some Encounter Reports go back further!).

 Some years ago, I took up shamanic work, in an attempt to better comprehend my life, in a positive fashion.
 I was guided by a very wise Lakota shaman.
 When I would ask him questions, he would listen carefully, and think a long time, before he spoke.
 He explained the name Chiye-Tanka.
 To the Lakota, they are the Big Elder Brothers; they are not to be feared, but they are not to be approached.
 Chiye-Tanka resonated with me; I thought it appropriate, and asked the shaman if I might use it.
 “No,” he answered, “You are not Lakota.
 Big Brother is an acceptable term,” he said.
 “The word ‘Bigfoot’ is a white-man’s name; the concept of it is distasteful.”

 I use the term Elder Children, or EC; I have used it since.
 I use it in respect; I use it in remembrance; I use it in gratitude.